 Plato and Domain Driven Design

-The quote in question is from Timaeus, which is often used to describe Plato’s Forms and particulars or Being and Becoming.:
+The quote in question is from Timaeus, which is often used to describe Plato’s distinction between Forms and particulars or Being and Becoming.:

 The correct translation should read:

-“What is that which always is (in the same state) and has no becoming (and perishing), and what is that which is always becoming (and perishing) but (and) never is (in the same state)
+“What is that which always is (in the same state) and has no becoming (and perishing), and what is that which is always becoming (and perishing) but never is (in the same state)”

-You could see this is correct translation because in the very next sentence he elaborates:
+You could see this is the correct translation because in the very next sentence he elaborates:

 That which is apprehended by intelligence and reason is always in the same state; but that which is conceived by opinion with the help of sensation and without reason, is always in a process of becoming and perishing and never really is.

-Exact distinction exists in software modeling as Value objects vs Entities objects in Domain Driven Design.
+An exact distinction exists in software modeling as Value objects vs. Entities objects in Domain Driven Design.

 Where Entities: